i2-wustl/azure-redcap-paas/NOTES.md

     - Fixed some schema validation issues due to version upgrades
     - Normalizing resource names
 - azuredeploy.parameters.json
-    - Added POC default values
+    - Added default values
-    - NOTE: the admin password is currently in this file.
-THIS IS A BAD IDEA!
-This should be removed and prevented from being commited to the repo if possible.
-It is left here for now to make it easy to test the template.
+    - NOTE: the admin password in the template is overwritten by the init script which requires you pass in the admin password as a parameter.
 - init.sh
     - Added this script to automate the CLI steps to deploy the template.
 This could certainly be improved but does make it easier to test changes to the template/deployment